bkoz/gotest/README.md

-# gotest
-golang testing with OpenShift
+# Autoscaling go applications with OpenShift

 As cluster admin, add limits and quotas to the project:
 ```